 - Trees to core are selected based on their relative abundance, and DBH - A maximum of 9 trees are cored at each site - Obtain a tree core from the largest (biggest DBH) live tree within the 1 ha area, regardless of species. - Obtain a tree core from the largest live tree from the leading species (species with the highest stem density of dominant and/or co-dominant canopy trees), within each 50 x 50 m quadrant (total of 4 trees per site), not including veteran or residual trees from a former stand. - Obtain a tree core from the largest secondary species (species with the 2nd highest stem density of dominant and/or co-dominant canopy trees), if it occurs, within a 50 x 50 m quadrant (potentially one tree from each quadrant), not including veteran or residual trees from a former stand.
-To be classified as the secondary species, the species must comprise >20% of the canopy stems in the quadrant. - For all trees that are cored: - Use a vertex hypsometer to determine tree height to the nearest 0.1 m. - Use calipers or a DBH tape to record DBH to the nearest 0.5 cm. - Record significant tree damage (any condition that could affect the normal height or growth rate of the tree) as: - ➤ BT Broken Top - ➤ DT Dead Top - ➤ FC Fork/Crook - \triangleright S Scarring - ➤ O Other (indicate damage from diseases, insects, wild and/or domestic animals, abiotic natural factors, anthropogenic factors) - For round trees, face site center and use the increment borer to obtain cores at a height of 1.3 m.
+To be classified as the secondary species, the species must comprise >20% of the canopy stems in the quadrant. - For all trees that are cored: - \circ Use a vertex hypsometer to determine tree height to the nearest 0.1 m. - Use calipers or a DBH tape to record DBH to the nearest 0.5 cm. - Record significant tree damage (any condition that could affect the normal height or growth rate of the tree) as: - BT Broken Top - DT Dead Top - \blacktriangleright FC Fork/Crook - \succ S Scarring - O Other (indicate damage from diseases, insects, wild and/or domestic animals, abiotic natural factors, anthropogenic factors) - For round trees, face site center and use the increment borer to obtain cores at a height of 1.3 m.
 If a tree is not round, obtain the core from the narrow width. - If cores are rotten or break into more than 3 pieces while being extracted, recollect.
 If three attempts fail due to rot, collect a core from another similar tree.
 In some cases, a core will not be able to be obtained due to rot; in this case record the DBH, height, and damage for these trees and indicate that a core was not collected and why. - Preserve the cores in straws.
-Staple the straw ends (do not tape) and puncture the straws in many places to allow air flow and reduce mold/rot. - Place all cores/straws in a protective case (to ensure they do not become broken) to transport from site to camp. - If all trees are <10 cm DBH, destructively sample a representative tree from the leading species from outside of the quadrant by taking a "cookie" at a height of 1.3 m (i.e., total of 4 trees per site).
+Staple the straw ends (do not tape) and puncture the straws in many places to allow air flow and reduce mold/rot. - Place all cores/straws in a protective case (to ensure they do not become broken) to transport from site to camp. - If all trees from the leading and/or secondary species are <10 cm DBH, destructively sample a representative tree from the leading and/or secondary species from outside of the quadrant by taking a "cookie" at a height of 1.3 m (i.e., total of 4 trees per site for the leading species and up to 4 trees per site for the secondary species).
 Place the cookie in a paper bag. - Label the straws/cookies with the following information: site, quadrant, tree species, tree type (largest, leading, second) and date. - When back at camp, dry the cores/cookies in a warm environment. - At the end of the shift, take the samples to the laboratory for processing.